Daferia/walk-haven-scroll/README.md

 ### Gallery

 + Collection of images taken mostly from Unsplash
-  - random pictures of pets and people walking their dogs.
+  - Random pictures of pets and people walking their dogs.
+  - Well organised grid layout that is fully responsive at any viewport.
+  - Images are really good quality adding to the over clean and clear feel to the site.

 ### About Section